 Does TSA PreCheck extend to children traveling with you

-However, if your child is traveling with a parent or guardian that does not have TSA Precheck, they would not have your TSA Precheck benefits.
+However, if your child is traveling solo or with a parent or guardian that does not have TSA Precheck, they would not have your TSA Precheck benefits.

-Note: Although TSA Precheck extends to your children age 12 or under, Global Entry does not extend to children.
+Note: Although TSA Precheck extends to your children, Global Entry does not extend to children.
+Your kids will have to apply for their own Global Entry.

 Can Minors Apply For TSA Precheck?

 Yes.
 There is no age restriction to apply for TSA Precheck.
-For most kids age 12 or younger, there is no need to apply for TSA Precheck since they are included under their parents but they can apply.
+For kids that only travel with a parent that has TSA Precheck benefits, there is no need for them to apply for TSA Precheck separately since they are included under their parents.
+Kids that travel without a parent would have to apply for their own TSA Precheck or Global Entry (which includes TSA Precheck benefits).

-Once your child turns 13 years old, he or she would need to get their own TSA Precheck in order to use the TSA Precheck lanes with the rest of the family.
+Once your child turns 18 years old, he or she would need to apply for TSA Precheck (or Global Entry) in order to use the TSA Precheck lanes with the rest of the family.

 Is TSA Precheck Worth It?

-I consider having TSA Precheck worth the $85 fee (or $100 Global Entry fee) if traveling more than a couple of times per year.
-If traveling with one or more young children, I think TSA Precheck is an even better value since more people are covered.
+I consider TSA Precheck worth the $78 fee (or $100 Global Entry fee) if traveling more than a couple of times per year (although there are credit cards that cover the fee).
+For parents traveling with one or more young children, I think TSA Precheck is an even better value since your kids are also covered.

 Thinking of applying for TSA Precheck?
 You might want to read the following related posts first: